Mohanad-Alsaloul/cloud-beginner-cicd-pages-Mohanad-Al-Saloul/README.md

 **Course:** Cloud Computing
 **Instructor:** Dr. Faten F Abushmmala
 ---
-## How to run locally
-Download files and open index.html in your browser.
----
 ## CI/CD Pipeline Flow
 This project uses **GitHub Actions** to automate the workflow:
 1. **Push:** Any change pushed to the `main` branch triggers the pipeline.